spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/managing-stocks-in-a-multi-store-environment-best-practices.md

 {% endinfo_block %}

 This scenario is good for medium and large online shops that want to have a common database of product, user, and other data.
-It’s a good option to, for example, allow registered users to buy from any store without having to re-register.
+It's a good option to, for example, allow registered users to buy from any store without having to re-register.

 ## Scenario 4: Warehouse and database are shared between stores